CPA Ethics Exam: Complete Guide [2025]

 2. What is the AICPA’s Comprehensive Ethics Course and Exam, exactly?

 The exam is an open-book, multiple-choice test that covers essential accounting ethics concepts.
 It is graded by the American Institute of CPAs.
-Also, to help you prepare, AICPA offers a self-study Ethics Course.
-The course can be taken online or through mail correspondence.
+Also, to help you prepare, AICPA offers a self-study Ethics Course, which is now available exclusively online.
+After you purchase it, you’ll have access to the digital materials for one year.

 3. Does every state require you to take an ethics exam?

 No, only 35 or so state boards require their soon-to-be CPAs to take an ethics exam.
-To learn how to check on the requirements in your state, check out my post CPA Requirements by State.
+Below, we’ll list the states that currently require it.
+To find updated requirements in your state, check out my post CPA Requirements by State.
+NASBA also maintains a list of contact information for the State Board of Accountancy in each jurisdiction in the United States.

-Please double-check and see if this exam is necessary – it’s not that hard if you follow my steps to passing it the first time, but you still don’t want to waste your time and money if you don’t need it in your state.
+Please double-check whether this exam is necessary for you – it’s not that hard if you follow my steps to passing it the first time, but you still don’t want to waste your time and money if you don’t need it in your state.

 (And speaking of not spending too much of your money, remember that I have exclusive offers for discounts and promo codes to help you save money on your path to becoming a CPA.)